harsh-ydv04/e-commerce-website/README.md

-This is a Clone Of Myntra(e-commerce websit) By Using HTML, CSS.
+This is a Clone Of Myntra(e-commerce website) By Using HTML And CSS.